• Skip to primary navigation

 4. Turn the heat up and add the beef then cook until browned, breaking it up with a spoon as it cooks - around 5 minutes.

-5. Turn the heat down and stir in the flour and tomato paste.
+5. Turn the heat down and stir in the gluten-free flour and tomato paste.
 Pour in the red wine and beef stock and add the bay leaf, thyme and rosemary, if using.
 Season with salt and pepper and then simmer gently for 25-30 minutes until thickened.
 Stir occasionally to prevent the mince from catching on the bottom of the pan.

 6. Spoon into 20 x 30cm (8 x 11 inch) baking dish and leave to cool.